ZeruiW/cloud_ai_services_tutorial/README.md

 2. **Build Docker Image**: Navigate to the folder containing your `Dockerfile` and run the following command.

     ```
-    bashCopy code
     docker build -t fastapi_app .
     ```

 3. **Test Locally**: After building the image, run it locally to test.

     ```
-    bashCopy code
     docker run -p 8000:8000 fastapi_app
     ```

 Visit `http://localhost:8000/docs` to see if your FastAPI application is running inside a Docker container.

 ##### 2. Pushing Image to Azure Container Registry

 1. **Login to Azure Account**: Run the following command to login.

     ```
-    bashCopy code
     az login
     ```

 2. **Create a Container Registry**: Navigate to the Azure Portal, and create a new Azure Container Registry (ACR).

 3. **Authenticate Docker with ACR**: Replace `<acr_name>` with the name of your Azure Container Registry.

     ```
-    bashCopy code
     az acr login --name <acr_name>
     ```

 4. **Tag the Image**: Before pushing, tag your Docker image using the ACR login server name which you can find in the Azure Portal under your ACR resource.

     ```
-    bashCopy code
     docker tag fastapi_app <acr_login_server>/fastapi_app:v1
     ```

 5. **Push Docker Image**: Push the Docker image to the ACR.

     ```
-    bashCopy code
     docker push <acr_login_server>/fastapi_app:v1
     ```